Astros rout Mariners for second straight game - NewsBreak

 Astros rout Mariners for second straight game

-Taylor Jones jogged to a patch of grass he wasn’t supposed to patrol and prepared to man a position he hardly plays.
-The Astros’ walking wounded grew by one an hour earlier, stretching this diminished lineup to its limit.
-The club called upon a 31-year-old rookie waiver claim to play third base, moved a 34-year-old outfielder with an extensive injury history to his most unfamiliar defensive position and gave Jones his sixth major league start in left field.www.expressnews.com
+Aug.
+21—Taylor Jones jogged to a patch of grass he wasn't supposed to patrol and prepared to man a position he hardly plays.
+The Astros added another name to their walking wounded an hour earlier, stretching this diminished lineup to its limit.
+They called upon a 31-year-old rookie waiver claim to play third base, moved a 34-year-old outfielder with an extensive injury history to his most unfamiliar defensive position and gave Jones his sixth major league start in left field.www.northwestgeorgianews.com

 Comments / 0